kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(3\) Commenters shall also provide one copy of their comments to the public agency.

-\(4\) Comments from air carriers and foreign air carriers may be in the same form as provided to the public agency under §158.23.
+\(4\) Comments from air carriers and foreign air carriers may be in the same form as provided to the public agency under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]].

 \[Doc.
 No. 26385, 56 FR 24278, May 29, 1991; 56 FR 30867, July 8, 1991, as amended by Amdt.
 158-3, 70 FR 14936, Mar.
 23, 2005\]